BoneHead764/Audio-Based-Full-Cup-Detection/README.md

 ---

-## Models Evaluated
+## 🧠 Models Evaluated

-All models were evaluated with **5-Fold GroupKFold Cross-Validation**, grouping by recording to prevent data leakage between windows from the same file.
+All models were evaluated with **GroupKFold Cross-Validation**, grouping by recording to prevent data leakage between windows from the same file.

 | Model | Accuracy | Precision | Recall | F1 |
 |---|---|---|---|---|